gaaaaaaavin/alarm/README.md

 # alarm
-made an raspberry alarm clock that sets off a buzzer
+made a raspberry alarm clock that sets off a buzzer

 configured it with crontab to auto start on boot. to do so, open up a terminal again and enter: